MP

 What Does Migration Really Cost?
 And What Should It?

-The economics of data migration have not changed in twenty years.
-The work has.
 If the assessment is mathematical — not manual — what does that do to the cost equation?

 Article 7 · April 2026